Green the Gap is a novel upcycling concept initiated by Swechha a leading youth organisation based in Delhi.

-After one of their productions ‘Disposable’, the idea to do something with waste conceptualized into Green the Gap where they wanted to green the gap between mankind and waste.
+After one of their productions ‘Disposable’, the idea to do something with waste conceptualised into Green the Gap where they wanted to green the gap between mankind and waste.

-Being an environmental and a youth conscious organization Swechha launched a highly successful upcycling initiative called Green the Gap in 2008.
+Being an environmental and a youth-conscious organisation Swechha launched a highly successful upcycling initiative called Green the Gap in 2008.